orboan-docker/dcsss-httpd-moodle/README.md

 password: iaw

-You can change them in container-files/config/init/create_user.sh
+ou can change them using USER and PASSWORD environment variables (see example above).

 ## Supervisor management via web interface